riyadhami/p1/README.md

 # python-projects

-I will be uploading some of the python projects I have made overtime, in this repository.TThese are beginner-level projects created using python tools.
+I will be uploading some of the python projects I have made overtime, in this repository.
+These are beginner-level projects created using python tools.